-People with paraplegia due to spinal cord injury may eventually get a chance to suit up, walk out the door and feel the ground beneath their feet, thanks to a five-year, \$8 million Cyber-Physical Systems Frontier grant from the National Science Foundation.
+SEPTEMBER 22 • 2017 PUBLISHED FOR THE USC HEALTH SCIENCES CAMPUS COMMUNITY VOLUME 4 • NUMBER 17 Researchers developing 'bionic suit' to help people By Erica Rheinschild People with paraplegia due to spinal cord injury may eventually get a chance to suit up, walk out the door and feel the ground beneath their feet, thanks to a five-year, \$8 million Cyber-Physical Systems Frontier grant from the National Science Foundation.
 Awarded to three Southern California institutions - the Keck School of Medicine of USC, the University of California, Irvine (UCI) and Caltech - the grant will fund the development of a fully implantable brain-machine interface device that aims to restore the ability to walk and restore lower extremity sensation.
-The brainmachine device will transmit commands to a robotic exoskeleton for walking that will, in turn, transmit sensory information back to the brain.

-"The restoration of walking is a very significant goal for patients after spinal cord injury," said Charles Liu, MD, PhD, professor of clinical neurological surgery and neurology and principal investigator at the Keck School, and director of the USC Neurorestoration Center.
+The brain-machine device will transmit commands to a robotic exoskeleton for walking that will, in turn, transmit sensory information back to the brain.
+"The restoration of walking is a very significant goal for patients after spinal cord injury," says Charles Liu, MD, PhD, professor of clinical neurological surgery and principal investigator at the Keck School, and director of the USC Neurorestoration Center.
 "New solutions are possible with the recent advances in neuroprosthetics and regenerative medicine.
 We're at the point where we can create solutions similar in concept to Tony Stark's Iron Man suit, which is neurally integrated with him.
 Tony Stark's brain interacts with the suit, and the suit interacts with his brain.
 Everything the suit feels, his brain feels.
 That's the idea."
 The project will draw on the combined expertise of all the collaborating investigators.
-The first phase of the project will be to decode the signals generated See SUIT, page 3 "The restoration of walking is a very significant goal for patients after spinal cord injury."

-- Charles Liu, MD, PhD
+The first phase of the project See 'BIONIC SUIT', page 3 "The restoration of walking is a very significant goal for patients after spinal cord injury." - Charles Liu, MD, PhD